 What is Child Abuse?

 When there is a reasonable suspicion of abuse and there is no trustworthy person of authority to approach, the first necessary step would be to contact and inform the nearest German youth department (Jugendamt).
-Provided there is no immediate danger to a child’s life and limb, German youth/social services authorities generally advise to refrain from reporting it to a police/law enforcement office.
+Provided there is no immediate danger to a child’s life or physical wellbeing, German youth/social services authorities generally advise to refrain from reporting it to a police/law enforcement office.
 The youth offices have been officially appointed by state and federal law to be the responsible authority for child welfare.